-As part of the Baroque building, the Chocolate Kitchens at Hampton Court Palace were built for William and Mary around 1689, but mainly served the Georgian kings.
+As part of the Baroque building, the Chocolate Kitchens at Hampton Court Palace were built for William III and Mary II around 1689, but mainly served the Georgian kings.
 George I even had his own personal chocolate maker, Thomas Tosier.

 After falling out of use, the Chocolate Kitchen lay hidden for years.
-Reopened in February 2014, these are the only royal chocolate kitchens in Britain and a remarkable discovery.

 The Chocolate Kitchen had been mentioned in many documents but its location remained a mystery until 2013 when one of our curators discovered an 18th-century inventory of the palace pinpointing its location.
+They were re-opened in February 2014, and are the only royal chocolate kitchens in Britain and a remarkable discovery.